ondemandenv/ondemandenv.github.io/articles/x-ops-railroading-software-architecture.md

 #### Skills Atrophy Through Symptom Management
 Teams become **dependent on tool abstractions** rather than developing fundamental understanding[1]. **System knowledge fragments** across multiple tool-specific domains[6].
 Instead of learning to build healthy systems, engineers become experts at **managing unhealthy system symptoms through increasingly complex interfaces**.

+**Real-World Example**: An e-commerce scale-up's ops-led platform team forced all teams to move to *"serverless, stateless"* functions.
+Order fulfillment, inventory systems, and user sessions — all inherently stateful — now had to externalize state awkwardly.
+Teams built fragile workarounds using Redis and DynamoDB without transactional guarantees.
+The platform proudly reported *"100% stateless adoption"* while the business suffered from data inconsistency issues.
+This demonstrates how ops prefers stateless systems not because it's architecturally superior, but because they don't understand how to model and preserve consistency.

 #### Innovation Capacity Diminishes
 **Cognitive load shifts to tool management** rather than problem solving[1].
 Teams become **reactive maintenance crews** rather than proactive architects[1].
 The **technical equivalent of treating symptoms instead of diseases**, except the symptoms get worse because now you have **both the original problem AND symptom-management overhead**.